tawashy/react-redux-webpack2-boilerplate/README.md

 ## What is this?

-Boilerplate I extracted from a small real world project.

-~~Webpack 2 is still in beta, but at this point is the only version that I managed to run everything I wanted, including hot module replacement.~~
+Boilerplate for kicking off React/Redux applications.

-This boilerplate includes complete, minimal react app.
+It includes complete, minimal react app.
-By complete I mean it has examples for:
+By complete we mean it has examples for:

 - components (both container/views and regular ones)
 - routes